MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 - **Is this data store a critical component that contributes to the reliability target of the workload?**

   Choose a data store that enhances both reliability and scalability by using multiple instances.
-Big data stores often have a built-in controller that orchestates data processing across instances.
+Big data stores often have a built-in controller that orchestrates data processing across instances.
 If one copy fails, then another can be used.

-  Keep in mind that data won't serve its purpose if it isn't correct or accessible.
+  Keep in mind that data doesn't serve its purpose if it isn't correct or accessible.
 The data platform should guarantee durability and make sure that the data remains intact.
 Make sure that the APIs that query the data are accessible.
 Additionally, consider data stores that have backup features.

   In general, you don't need to back up this data.
-However, if the cost of aggregating data each time from scratch is significatly high, you can consider rehydrating the data from a backup.
+However, if the cost of aggregating data from scratch each time is high, you can consider rehydrating the data from a backup.

 - **Do you have any cost constraints?**